 The District Articulation Committee will comprise a steering committee to develop plans and recommendations regarding mechanisms and strategies for improving the preparation of elementary, middle, and high school teachers.
 The primary goal of the plan will be effective collaboration among school districts, postsecondary institutions, and practicing educators to improve teaching in Florida's public schools.
-The plans and recommendations will address professional development activities that focus upon local and state needs and that respond to state, national and district policy and program priorities; among the areas to be targeted are technology, ESOL and Sunshine State Standards applicable to mathematics and science.
+The plans and recommendations will address professional development activities that focus upon local and state needs and that respond to state, national and district policy and program priorities; among the areas to be targeted are technology, English for Speakers of other Languages (ESOL) and Sunshine State Standards applicable to science, and Benchmark for Excellence of Student Thinking (BEST) Standards in mathematics.

-In addition, the College will work with the appropriate District personnel to develop content for and to disseminate information on subject area workshops, FTCE review classes, and similar activities.
+In addition, the College will work with the appropriate District personnel to develop content for and to disseminate information on subject area workshops, Florida Teacher Certification Exam (FTCE) review classes, and similar activities.